 Definition of literature according to different writers

 Throughout the history of Literature, many of the great writers have defined it and expressed its meaning in their own way.
-Here are the few famous definitions by timeless celebrated authors.
+Here are the few famous definitions of literature by timeless celebrated authors.

-Virginia Woolf: “Literature is strewn with the wreckage of those who have minded beyond reason the opinion of others.”
+Virginia Woolf: Virginia defined literature in a perfect way.
+“Literature is strewn with the wreckage of those who have minded beyond reason the opinion of others.”

 Ezra Pound: “Great literature is simply language charged with meaning to the utmost possible degree.”

 Alfred North Whitehead: “It is in literature that the concrete outlook of humanity receives its expression.”

 Salman Rushdie: “Literature is where I go to explore the highest and lowest places in human society and in the human spirit, where I hope to find not absolute truth but the truth of the tale, of the imagination and of the heart.”

 Henry James: “It takes a great deal of history to produce a little literature.”